-2. Auto_NLP: It automatically detects Text variables and does NLP processing on those columns
+- Auto_NLP -> AutoViML automatically detects Text variables and does NLP processing using Auto_NLP

-3. Date Time Variables: It automatically detects date time variables and adds extra features
+- Date Time -> It automatically detects date time variables and generates new features

 Table of Contents

-Read this Medium article to learn how to use Auto_ViML.
+Read this Medium article to learn how to use Auto_ViML effectively.

-Auto_ViML was designed for building High Performance Interpretable Models with the fewest variables.
+Auto_ViML was designed for building High Performance Interpretable Models with the fewest variables needed.

-Auto_ViML is every Data Scientist's model assistant that:
+Auto_ViML is every Data Scientist's model accelerator tool that:

 - Helps you with data cleaning: you can send in your entire dataframe as is and Auto_ViML will suggest changes to help with missing values, formatting variables, adding variables, etc. It loves dirty data.
 The dirtier the better!

-- Assists you with variable classification: Auto_ViML classifies variables automatically.
-This is very helpful when you have hundreds if not thousands of variables since it can readily identify which of those are numeric vs categorical vs NLP text vs date-time variables and so on.
+- Performs Feature Selection: Auto_ViML selects variables automatically by default.
+This is very helpful when you have hundreds if not thousands of variables since it can readily identify which of those are important variables vs which are unnecessary.
+You can turn this off as well (see API).

 - Handles text, date-time, structs (lists, dictionaries), numeric, boolean, factor and categorical variables all in one model using one straight process.